vineetk1/conversational-transaction-bot/README.md

 As training progresses, graphs of *"training-loss vs. epoch #"* and *"validation-loss vs. epoch #"* are plotted in real-time using TensorBoard as follows:

 <img src=images/train_loss_epoch.png width=400 height=250> <img src=images/val_loss_epoch.png width=400 height=250>
 Training is stopped by typing, at the commandline, the keystroke ctrl-c.
 The current training information is checkpointed, and training stops.
-Training is resumed at some future time from the checkpointed file.
+Training is resumed, at some future time, from the checkpointed file.
 ## Resume training, validation, and testing a model
 Training is resumed with the following command:
 ```